coverclock/com-diag-hazer/README.md

 are not going to break something doing this), restarting it in non-deamon debug mode, and running a client against it.
 In this example, I use the Garmin GLO Bluetooth device I have already set up, and the X11 GPS client.
+When I'm done, I restart gpsd in normal daemon mode.

     > sudo service gpsd stop
     > gpsd -N /dev/rfcomm0 &